Theodosia (TV series): Development

 Following the final season of Find Me in Paris, it was announced in February 2021 that ZDF and Cottonwood Media would be collaborating again, this time to adapt Robin LaFevers's Theodosia novels for television.
 Early buyers included HBO Max and Globoplay.
 Executive producers include head writer Joe Williams and Cottonwood's Leila Smith.
 Also representing Cottonwood are producers David Michel, Cécile Lauritano, and Zoé Carrera Allaix.

-In October 2022, it was announced ZDF had greenlit a second season of Theodosia.
+In October 2022 it was announced ZDF had greenlit a second season of Theodosia.

 Cast

-It was announced Eloise Little would star as the titular role.
+It was announced Eloise Little would star in the title role.
 Also joining the cast were Nana Agyeman-Bediako and Yasmina El-Abd.
 The trailer, released in late February 2022, confirmed Rik Young and Elisa Doughty would be playing Theo's parents.

 Filming

 Principal photography commenced in April 2021 and wrapped that October, taking place in Paris and Brussels.
 Parts of the cities, such as back alleys, were used to recreate Edwardian London.
 The series was shot by directors Matthias Hoene, Alex Jacob, and Matt Bloom.
-Production on the second season is underway in France, Belgium, and Morocco.
+Production on the second season took place in France, Belgium, and Morocco.